HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-04-5/index.md

 # System and Information Integrity
 ## SI-04 (5) - System Monitoring | System-generated Alerts

-Alert [Assignment: organization-defined personnel or roles] when the following system-generated indications of compromise or potential compromise occur: [Assignment: organization-defined compromise indicators].
+Alert [Approved System Personnel and the ACF Incident Response Team] when the following system-generated indications of compromise or potential compromise occur:
+[i.
+Audit records
+ii.
+Input from malicious code protection mechanisms iii.
+Intrusion detection and prevention mechanisms iv.
+Boundary protection devices, such as firewalls, gateways, and routers].

 ## OPS Implementation